 Dustin Johnson buries some major memories, wins the Masters

+Because of the COVID-19 pandemic, it was the first played in November.
+It was the first without ropes and without roars because patrons were not allowed, only one guest for each player, coaches, Augusta National members and officials.

+Leading by two shots heading into Amen Corner, the world's No. 1 player got through the 12th hole — where Tiger Woods earlier hit three balls in Rae's Creek and made 10 — and then ran off three straight birdies to pull away from Cameron Smith and Sungjae Im, the only players who had a chance.

-Johnson tapped in for par on the 18th for a 4-under 68 to finish at 20-under 268, breaking by two shots the record set by Tiger Woods in 1997 and matched by Jordan Spieth in 2015.
+Johnson closed with a 4-under 68 and finished at 20-under 268, breaking by two shots the record set by Tiger Woods in 1997 and matched by Jordan Spieth in 2015.

-“It still feels like a dream,” Johnson said.
-“As a kid, you're dreaming about winning the Masters, having Tiger put the green jacket on you.
-I'm here and what a great feeling it is.
-I couldn't be more excited.”

-The Masters, postponed from April because of the COVID-19 pandemic, was forced to do without patrons for the first time.
-Johnson still received a warm reception coming up the 18th from club members and their wives, his partner, Paulina Gretzky, and a few champions.
+He had only four bogeys in 72 holes, another record, this one held by Jack Nicklaus and Jimmy Demaret.
+He missed only 12 greens all week, a record last set by Woods.

 All-access digital subscription